adhocteam/uswds_nextjs_starter/README.md

 uswds settings sass file](assets/stylesheets/uswds-settings.scss) while you're running the dev mode server, you'll see your changes reflected in the page as soon as it compiles.

+## Similar repositories

+- [navapbc/template-application-nextjs](https://github.com/navapbc/template-application-nextjs) is a similar template app with next.js + react and a somewhat different focus